Murder on Charity Lane cover art

 That’s enough for her to summon the Marigold Cottages Murder Collective.
 Lily-Ann will marshal the facts, Hamilton will dig around online, Sophie and Nicholas will offer eyewitness testimony, and everyone will hope that Ocean keeps Mrs. B out of trouble.

-Just as the tenants begin to suspect that Elsa is in fact guilty, there’s a second murder.
+Just as the tenants begin to suspect that Elsa is in fact the perpetrator, there’s a second murder.
 A bloodier one.
-Then they discover that Mrs. B risked the Marigold Cottages for Elsa.
-With their tight-knit community on the line, they must ignore their doubts and prove her innocence.
+And with their tight-knit community in the crosshairs, they must prove her innocence - or accept her guilt.

 Amateur Sleuths Cosy Mystery